nvashish123/reInventLambdaCICD/README.md

 Update the Lambda function code in app.js to make the changes visible for testing purpose.

 Save and check in the changes
-Pipeline should kick off automatically and now your Lambda function should have a controlled deployment with Canary10Percent5Minutes deployment setting.
+CodePipeline should kick off automatically and now your Lambda function should have a controlled deployment with Canary10Percent5Minutes deployment setting.
 So, the new Lambda version will be called for the 10% of the traffic, for the first 5 minutes.
 After 5 minutes, all the traffic will go to the new lambda version code.